smwindecker/mixchar/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have:

+* added references for the methodology in the description file

+* replaced \dontrun{} with \donttest{} for example chunks that take >5 sec to run.

+* rebuilt the man/deconvolve.Rd file in attempt to fix 'unexecutable' error.

 ## Test environments
 * OS X (on travis-ci) - release and oldrelease
 * ubuntu 14.04 (on travis-ci) - devel, release, and oldrelease